 Most of my days start out on the computer.
 I’m naturally an early riser and most creative when my mind is fresh in the morning – so usually I start writing first thing in the morning around 7AM.

-I’ll either write some of the blog posts for the week, or send follow up/pitch emails to brands I want to work with.
-I typically send around 50 emails a day, so between the writing + follow ups – this takes a couple hours.
+I’ll either write some of the blog posts for the week or send follow up/pitch emails to brands I want to work with.
+I typically send around 50 emails a day, so between the writing + follow ups – this takes a couple of hours.